Shizuoka Stadium Ecopa, Shizuoka, 11.06.2002

 Bode 50., Klose 79. / –

-Germany could very easily have booked their place in the last sixteen after two matches, but the injury-time equaliser for the Republic of Ireland in Ibaraki had thrown the group wide open, meaning that three teams would have a chance of making it into the knockout stages.
-Before the final pair of fixtures Rudi Völler’s side led the group with four points from their first two matches, ahead of Cameroon on goal difference with the Irish in third place on two points – but with their last match against table-proppers Saudi Arabia.
+Germany could very easily have booked their place in the last sixteen after two matches, but the injury-time equaliser for the Republic of Ireland in Ibaraki had thrown the group wide open, meaning that three out of the group’s four teams would have a chance of making it into the knockout stages.
+Before the final pair of fixtures Rudi Völler’s side would lead the group with four points from their first two matches, ahead of Cameroon on goal difference with the Irish in third place on two points – but with their last match against table-proppers Saudi Arabia.

 The standings meant that Germany would have to secure at least a point in their final group match with Cameroon to book a place in the last sixteen, while the Africans – coached by former Karlsruhe SC coach Winfried Schäfer – would have to beat the Mannschaft to make sure of a place, unless the Irish drew or lost to the Saudis.
 The Irish for their part knew that a win would send them through irrespective of the other result, while the Germans knew that defeat against Cameroon coupled with an Irish win against the Saudis would send them crashing out of the tournament.

-Having seen a number of key players fall by the wayside prior to the tournament, one thing going for Rudi Völler would be squad fitness.
+Having seen a number of key players drop out through injury prior to the tournament, the one big thing going for Rudi Völler would be squad fitness.
 Previous tournaments had habitually seen growing lists of injuries, but for the third match in a row the Nationaltrainer would name the same starting eleven.
 It was just the sort of stability this workmanlike side needed to keep things going.

-Just over forty-seven thousand people would be in attendance at the Shizuoka Stadium to see the two sides meet for the first time at international level, with Spanish referee Antonio López Nieto leading both teams out on what was a dry yet humid evening.
+Just over forty-seven thousand people would be in attendance at the Shizuoka Stadium to see the two sides meet for the first time at international level, with Spanish referee Antonio López Nieto taking charge on what was a dry yet humid evening.
 The Nationalmannschaft would be in their immediately recognisable white and black Trikot, while the Cameroon players would be dressed in their controversial vest-style shirts that they had to wear over black sleeved undershirts.
 It would be the third time in the three group matches that Germany would play against opposition wearing green.

-With the Republic of Ireland beating the Saudis 3-0 in their final match, it meant that Germany would finish in first place in the group with the Irish pipping Cameroon for second and a place in the last sixteen.
-The second phase would see Germany move to South Korea, and a match-up against Group A runners-up Paraguay.
+With the Republic of Ireland beating Saudi Arabia 3-0 in their final match, it meant that Germany would finish in first place in the group with the Irish pipping Cameroon for second and a place in the last sixteen.
+The second phase would see Germany move across the water to South Korea, and a match-up against Group A runners-up Paraguay.

 Germany: Kahn (c) – Linke, Ramelow, Metzelder – Frings, Hamann, Ziege – Schneider (80.
 Jeremies), Ballack – Klose (84.
 Neuville), Jancker (46.
 Bode)